SHsuperCM/CITResewn/docs/index.md

 ## Documentation
-These **(VERY WIP)** docs should hopefully provide pack and mod authors with the information they need in order to work with cits.
+These **(VERY WIP)** docs should hopefully provide pack and mod authors with the information they need in order to work with CITs and CIT Resewn.
 If you find a problem with the docs, feel free to create a [Pull Request](https://github.com/SHsuperCM/CITResewn/tree/docs) or open an [Issue](https://github.com/SHsuperCM/CITResewn/issues) through Github.